MinecraftCommands/commanders-handbook/docs/_posts/2018-08-22-random-number-generation-with-uuids.md

 Lucky or us, Minecraft uses the kind of UUID that is "generated using a cryptographically strong pseudo random number generator" [^2] so we can be confident that this method will give us sufficiently random results.
 (You can verify that Minecraft does indeed use random-type UUIDs by decoding a few and checking their `version` field.)

 ## Resources and further reading
-- Check out [this datapack](#) for a more thorough implementation of UUID-based RNG.
 - Read over [Java's UUID class](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html) and [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) if you want to know more about how UUIDs are generated.

 [^1]: https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html